ngetachew/ngetachew.github.io/index.md

 I'm a first-year PhD student in Computer Science at Purdue University.
-My research focuses on Natural Language Processing (NLP), with a particular interest in large language models and understand social phenomena.
+My research focuses on Natural Language Processing (NLP), with a particular interest in large language models and understanding social phenomena.

 ## Education
 - **PhD in Computer Science** (Ongoing)